snapp-incubator/snappcloud-status-backend/README.md

 # SnappCloud Status Backend

-This project aims to provide the backend for `snappcloud-status-frontend` application to observer applications healthness in SnappCloud.
+This project aims to provide the backend for `snappcloud-status-frontend` application to observe applications healthness in SnappCloud.

 ## Deployment